Santos-Dumont's experiments in Monaco: 4th flight

-The fourth flight occurred on February 12, 1902, reaching the greatest distance from the Aerodrome, for Santos Dumont planned to fly to Italy.
+The fourth flight occurred on February 12, 1902, reaching the greatest distance from the Aerodrome, for Santos-Dumont planned to fly to Italy.
 The airship was chased by the Prince of Monaco's yacht "Princesse Alice" and, on the coast, Clarence Grey Dinsmore and Isidore Kahenstein, chased the airship in their cars And they only managed to match the airship speed by putting themselves into high gear.

 The airship, despite facing headwinds, soon crossed 1 kilometer in less than five minutes, thus being completely isolated.
-Then the wind increased, the rain started, which led Santos Dumont to turn around and, aided by the wind in his favor, return to the Bay of Monaco.
+Then the wind increased, the rain started, which led Santos-Dumont to turn around and, aided by the wind in his favor, return to the Bay of Monaco.
 Half an hour after landing, a storm began.
 The Prince of Monaco suffered a concussion while trying to grab the guide-rope on his boat during the landing stage and the shock, when they finally managed to grab hold, caused some piano wire, which was used in the airship's structure, to break.
-Despite the accident, Albert I continued to support Santos Dumont's experiments.
+Despite the accident, Albert I continued to support Santos-Dumont's experiments.

 The main risk on this flight, something the aviator only recognized later, was due to the ship responsible for towing him: due to the heated smoke with reddish sparks coming out of the chimney and reaching the envelope, there was a risk of a lethal explosion.

 Final flight

 The last flight took place on February 14, 1902.
 The airship left its Aerodrome in the afternoon of the same day, aiming to cross the Mediterranean Sea, being escorted by the ships "Princesse Alice" and "Varuna".

-Due to the fact that it was not perfectly inflated, the airship did not behave well right from the start.
-Noticing the lack of ascensional force, Santos Dumont began to drop ballast to compensate and started to increase the steepness of the airship, hoping that the engine would also compensate for the lack of ascensional force.
+Due to the fact that it was not perfectly inflated, due to what he described as negligence, the airship did not behave well right from the start.
+Noticing the lack of ascensional force, Santos-Dumont began to drop ballast to compensate and started to increase the steepness of the airship, hoping that the engine would also compensate for the lack of ascensional force.
 However, a cloud stopped blocking the Sun, whose rays caused the hydrogen gas to expand and increase the ascensional force, exaggerating the inclination that the aviator had made.
 Due to the unbalance and the weight of the cape, the airship rose violently and unbalanced, for a moment becoming totally perpendicular after a gust of wind coming from Tête de Chien struck it.

-With the airship unbalanced and the risk of explosion due to engine operation, whose propellers were destroying the structure Alberto Santos Dumont aborted the flight opening the valve and gradually falling into the sea, although it initially looked as if it would fall on a stony area near the Tir aux Pigeons field.
+With the airship unbalanced and the risk of explosion due to engine operation, whose propellers were destroying the structure Santos-Dumont aborted the flight opening the valve and gradually falling into the sea, although it initially looked as if it would fall on a stony area near the Tir aux Pigeons field.
 He did not leave the airship until he was submerged up to his neck.
 Only then he climbed aboard the "Princesse Alice" and began to direct the rescue of the equipment.
 The envelope still with gas even burst during the rescue process and the engine was later rescued by divers.